garywill/BigSearch/src/README.md

 - Improve the online editing-engine GUI
 - Omnibox
-- Choose a fast & lightweight framework (any ideas)
-- Desktop stanalone app, opening URL with user-assigned browser
-- Mobile native app (any idea?)
 - Be compatible with others e.g. OpenSearch.
 Add or convert by 1-click
-- Be able to be used via CLI in terminal (nodejs)

 ### Technical Diagram